-As per Section 6.29 Reforestation Assessment, for the purposes of Section 35(5) (a) of the FSJPPR, the Landscape Level Reforestation Strategy will disapply Sections 32(3),(4),(5)(6)(8), and Sections 98 and 99 for coniferous and deciduous areas logged after November $15^{th}$ , 2001.
-This will also apply to coniferous and deciduous areas with commencement dates before November $15^{th}$ , 2001 if the Participant currently carries reforestation liability, and has submitted a statement to the District Manager that the cutblock(s) will be subject to the SFMP under Section 42 of the FSJPPR.
+The SFMP # 3 Reforestation Strategy will apply to all coniferous and deciduous areas logged after November 15th, 2001.
+This will also apply to coniferous and deciduous areas with commencement dates before November 15th, 2001 if the Participant currently carries reforestation liability, and has submitted a statement to the District Manager that the cutblock(s) will be subject to the SFMP under Section 42 of the FSJPPR.